 createDDPGAgent helper function.
 For information on configuring DDPG agent options, see

-For more information on creating a deep neural network value function representation, see Create Policy and Value Function Representations.
+For more information on creating a deep neural network value function representation, see Create Policies and Value Functions.
 For an example that creates neural networks for DDPG agents, see Train DDPG Agent to Control Double Integrator System.

 A DDPG agent can overestimate the Q value.
-Since this Q value is then used to update the policy (actor) of the agent, the resultant policy can be suboptimal and accumulating training errors can lead to divergent behavior.
+Since the agent uses the Q value to update its policy (actor), the resultant policy can be suboptimal and accumulating training errors can lead to divergent behavior.
 The TD3 algorithm is an extension of DDPG with improvements that make it more robust by preventing overestimation of Q values .

 Two critic networks — TD3 agents learn two critic networks independently and use the minimum value function estimate to update the actor (policy).
 Doing so prevents accumulation of error in subsequent steps and overestimation of Q values.

-Addition of target policy noise — Clipped noise is added to target actions to smooth out Q function values over similar actions.
+Addition of target policy noise — Adding clipped noise to value functions smooths out Q function values over similar actions.
 Doing so prevents learning an incorrect sharp peak of noisy value estimate.

-Delayed policy and target updates — For a TD3 agent it is recommended to delay the actor network update, as it allows more time for the Q function to reduce error (get closer to the required target) before updating the policy.
-Doing so prevents variance in values estimates and results in a more high quality policy update.
+Delayed policy and target updates — For a TD3 agent, delaying the actor network update allows more time for the Q function to reduce error (get closer to the required target) before updating the policy.
+Doing so prevents variance in value estimates and results in a higher quality policy update.

 For details on the creating the TD3 agent, see the